 The Singapore Accreditation Council currently operates accreditation programs in the following areas:

-The Singapore Accreditation Council has signed a number of multilateral mutual recognition arrangements (MRAs/MLAs).
+The Singapore Accreditation Council has signed a number of accreditation related multilateral mutual recognition arrangements (MRAs/MLAs).
 These include:

-In addition, SPRING is also the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
-In Jan 2010, Singapore became a Mutual Acceptance of Data (MAD) adherent member of the Organisation for Economic Cooperation and Development (OECD).
+In addition, SPRING has appointed SAC as the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
+In January 2010, Singapore became a Mutual Acceptance of Data (MAD) adherent member of the Organization for Economic Cooperation and Development (OECD).
 This means that GLP studies conducted in Singapore for the health and safety assessment of chemicals will be accepted in more than 30 OECD and non-OECD member countries.

-The Singapore Standards eShop offers Singapore Standards and Technical References for sale.
-Singapore Standards are nationally recognized documents, established by consensus.
-They are functional or technical requirements in the form of specifications for materials, product system or process, codes of practice, methods of test, terminologies, and guides etc.
+Singapore Standards (SS) are nationally recognized documents that undergo the full consensus process, including a two-month public review before publication.
+They are functional or technical requirements in the form of specifications for materials, product system or process, codes of practice, methods of test, terminologies, and guides etc. It is voluntary in nature, except when referred to by the regulatory bodies in legislations.
+International standards can be adopted wholly or partially as Singapore Standards.

-SPRING has appointed Toppan Leefung Pte.
-Ltd. to manage the sale of the Singapore Standards and Technical References, as well as international and overseas standards that SPRING is permitted to sell in Singapore.
+Both SSs and TRs are available for purchase in the Singapore Standards eShop.
+SPRING has appointed Toppan Leefung Pte Ltd to manage the sale of the Singapore Standards and Technical References, as well as international and overseas standards that SPRING is permitted to sell in Singapore.
 Toppan Leefung’s contact details are:

 Toppan Leefung Pte.
 Ltd.